 What actions constitute medical negligence after birth?

-What problems may arise because of medical negligence?
+What problems may arise because of medical negligence at birth?

-Many short- and long-term consequences may result from negligence.
-This includes hematomas, nerve damage, fractures, infections, brain damage and worse.
-Other effects may manifest years later, such as behavioral problems, learning disabilities, difficulty with motor functions, deafness, blindness and sensory processing disorders.
+Many short-term and long-term consequences may result from negligence.
+This includes hematomas, nerve damage, fractures, infections, hypoxic-ischemic encephalopathy, cerebral palsy, brain damage, and worse.
+Many effects may manifest years later, such as behavioral problems, learning disabilities, difficulty with motor functions, deafness, blindness, and sensory processing disorders.

-What signs indicate the occurrence of medical negligence?
+What signs indicate the occurrence of medical negligence at birth?